-Bite-sized mini muffuletta sandwiches are loaded with sliced meat, cheese, and salty olive salad.
-These appetizers are loaded with a taste of New Orleans.
+Mini muffuletta sandwiches are loaded with a taste of New Orleans.
+These bite-sized sandwiches are layered with sliced meat, cheese, and salty olive salad.

 “One of the most interesting aspects of my father’s grocery is his unique creation, the muffuletta sandwich.
 The muffuletta was created in the early 1900’s when the Farmers’ Market was in the same area as the grocery.
 Most of the farmers who sold their produce there were Sicilian.
 Every day they used to come of my father’s grocery for lunch.
 They would order some salami, some ham, a piece of cheese, a little olive salad, and either long braided Italian bread or round muffuletta bread.
 In typical Sicilian fashion they ate everything separately.
 The farmers used to sit on crates or barrels and try to eat while precariously balancing their small trays covered with food on their knees.
 My father suggested that it would be easier for the farmers if he cut the bread and put everything on it like a sandwich; even if it was not typical Sicilian fashion.
 He experimented and found that the thicker, braided Italian bread was too hard to bite but the softer round muffuletta was ideal for his sandwich.
 In very little time, the farmers came to merely ask for a “muffuletta” for their lunch.”